larsrickert/nginx-proxy/docs/examples/mailserver.md

 In order to correctly send/receive emails, you need to set the rDNS entry of your linux server to `mail.example.com` (change `example.com` with the value of the `DOMAIN` variable from your `.env` file ).

-If you ordered your server on netcup as we do in our [server setup guide](/utilities/setup-server-and-domain), you can change the rDNS entry in the Customer Control Panel (CCP) under `Products -> Click on your server -> rDNS`.
+If you ordered your server on netcup as we do in our [server setup guide](/utilities/setup-server-and-domain), you can change the rDNS entry in the Server Control Panel (SCP) under `Network -> IPv4 -> rDNS`.

 ### MX record